A Musical Tribute to Zakir Hussain – Uniting Traditions, Celebrating a Legend

 Event Details

-Join us on Sunday, May 4th, at 6 PM (doors open at 5:30 PM) for a heartfelt tribute to the legendary Zakir Hussain.
+Join us on Sunday, May 4th, at 6 PM for a heartfelt tribute to the legendary Zakir Hussain.
 Co-presented by the Indo-American Arts Council and Tilles Center at the Krasnoff Theater, this special evening brings together the rich traditions of Hindustani and Carnatic classical music in celebration of his life and enduring legacy.
 Featuring an extraordinary lineup—Rakesh Chaurasia and Shashank Subramanyam on flute, Anubrata Chatterjee on tabla, and Parupalli Phalgun on mridangam—this concert will be a stirring homage to a maestro who inspired generations.

 Presented in collaboration with